 Raising funds to help former gangsters and drug abusers start a new life

 Each year Solihull Methodist raises money for an important cause, alternately at home or overseas.
-One of our previous ministers is now a leading volunteer helping a church – the First Community Resource Centre – reduce gang violence in the depressed HANOVER PARK* district of Cape Town by rehabilitating former gang members and drug abusers at a place called CAMP JOY*.
+Mike Crockett, one of our previous ministers, is now a leading volunteer helping a church – the First Community Resource Centre – reduce gang violence in the depressed HANOVER PARK* district of Cape Town by rehabilitating former gang members and drug abusers at a place called CAMP JOY*.

 The Centre has an IT system called Ceasefire developed in Chicago.
 Microphones on lamp posts relay the sound of gunfire and give its location within 2-3 seconds.